A Holistic Approach to Reactive Mobile Manipulation

-which maps the velocity of all axes of the mobile manipulation system to the end-effector spatial velocity where $\vec{q} = (\vec{0}_2, \ \vec{q}_a)^\top$.
-The holistic manipulator Jacobian $\mat[0]{J}_e(\cdot)$ is expressed in the world frame, and its parameters are known from the mobile base's localisation system and arm encoders.
+which maps the velocity of all axes of the mobile manipulation system to the end-effector spatial velocity where $\vec{q} = (\vec{0}_2, \ \vec{q}_a)^\top \in \mathbb{R}^n$ and $n$ is the number of virtual and real joints.
+The holistic manipulator Jacobian $\mat[0]{J}_e(\cdot)$ is expressed in the world frame.
 The velocity of the virtual base joints are related to the wheel angular velocities by

 where $R$ is the wheel radius, $\varpi_R$, $\varpi_L$ are the robot's right and left wheel velocities respectively, and $W$ is the distance between the two wheels.